Guru-Darshan/Guru-Darshan.github.io/README.md

 -Thorough Data Analysis: Conducted comprehensive data analysis, uncovering essential insights crucial for client decision-making and strategic planning.

--Tool Proficiency: Employed a diverse range of data analysis tools to extract valuable information, contributing to the foundation of strategic decision-making.

 -Effective Visualizations: Crafted impactful visualizations that promoted cross-functional collaboration and maintained data integrity across the organization.

 My internship experience at Ngenux was marked by a hands-on approach to data analytics, where I actively contributed to improving data processes and extracting actionable   insights.